 - 1. Your tablet is turned on. - 2.
 You have selected the sample number for this address. - 3.
-The Header Info is populated with information on the selected sample.
+The Header Info is populated with information on the selected sample. - 4.
+Start time has been entered in the record of visits.

-Please remember to collect information relating to the telephone number, email address, and the number of persons in the household.
+Please remember to collect information relating to the telephone number and email address.

-Every attempt to establish contact at an assigned household must be recorded on the Record of Visit Section.
+Every attempt to establish contact at an assigned household must be recorded in the Record of Visit Section.